Training Programs

 Project Overview

-Led by the Association of Canadian Faculties of Dentistry (ACFD), Advancing Access to Oral Health Care for All is an Oral Health Access Fund (OHAF) project developing a series of evidence-based learning modules for oral health care students and professionals.
-The project aims to support more equitable, culturally safe, and accessible oral health care for underserved communities across Canada.
+Led by the Association of Canadian Faculties of Dentistry (ACFD) and the University of Manitoba, Advancing Access to Oral Health Care for All is an Oral Health Access Fund (OHAF) national initiative developing a series of evidence-based learning modules on access to care for underserved communities.
+Module leads from dental schools across Canada are collaborating on content development, with the modules intended for oral health care learners and professionals nationwide.
+The project aims to support more equitable, culturally safe, and accessible oral health care for underserved communities across Canada

 What We’re Building